Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **Bug fixes**:

-* The protocol dropdown on the API service Endpoint screen did not allow for selection of protocols other than http/http for AsyncAPI services
+* The protocol drop-down on the API service Endpoint screen did not allow for selection of protocols other than http/http for AsyncAPI services
 * Developers could no longer access an environment owned by their team

 ## Amplify Central May 2021